 The mid-late '80s and the '90s saw the rise of original, made-for-syndication American scripted series.
 Much of the live-action stuff consisted of Science Fiction, fantasy and horror shows (including Hercules, Xena and two Star Trek shows) that came to personify what This Very Wiki once called the "'90s adventure show" (until that trope got too broad).
 The list of syndicated animated shows from this time, meanwhile, reads like a who's who of classic '80s cartoons: The Transformers, He-Man and the Masters of the Universe (1983), G.I.
 Joe, My Little Pony, Thunder Cats, Voltron, etc.; not surprisingly, these cartoons tended to be heavily Merchandise-Driven.
 PTEN and the Action Pack were both syndication packages that emerged in the '90s, attempting to bridge the gap between "syndication" and "network" by offering a group of shows to channels for them to schedule as they see fit.
 Neither package lasted very long, although the Action Pack was slightly more successful.
-More recently, MyNetworkTV has been attempting to move in this direction after failing to catch on as a traditional network, although its entire lineup has consisted of second-run programs (i.e. reruns) and movies since WWE SmackDown moved to Syfy (and later USA Network, where it currently lives).
+More recently, The CW and MyNetworkTV have been attempting to move in this direction after failing to catch on as traditional networks, although their entire lineups have consisted of second-run programs (i.e. reruns) and movies since WWE SmackDown moved to Syfy (and later USA Network and Fox, the latter of which is where it currently lives).

 Originally, syndicated programs were generally "bicycled", meaning that a station would receive a master copy of that week's show, air it, then send that tape to the next station.
 Shows that were distributed in this manner tended to air well out of production order, including programs that distributed by five-show weeks.
 September 1984 introduced the current "satellite" method of syndication, whereby the affiliates receive the episodes at the same time in a specific order determined by the production company...which sometimes ends up being out-of-order anyway (even if, in the case of game shows, they use returning champions or change their format several times in a season.